 For a woman, the first step in testing is to find out if she is ovulating each month.
 There are several ways to do this.
 For example, she can keep track of changes in her morning body temperature and in the texture of her cervical mucus.
 Another tool is a home ovulation test kit, which can be bought at a pharmacy.

 Checks of ovulation can also be done in the doctor's office, using blood tests for hormone levels or ultrasound tests of the ovaries.
 If the woman is ovulating, more tests will need to be done.

 - Hysterosalpingogram: An x-ray of the fallopian tubes and uterus after they are injected with dye.
 It shows if the tubes are open and shows the shape of the uterus

 - Laparoscopy: An exam of the tubes and other female organs for disease.
 An instrument called a laparoscope is used to see inside the abdomen

 Depending on the test results, different treatments can be suggested.
 Eighty-five to 90 percent of infertility cases are treated with drugs or surgery.

 Various fertility drugs may be used for women with ovulation problems.
-It is important to talk with Dr. Gino Pecoraro about the drug to be used.
+It is important to talk with A/Prof. Gino Pecoraro about the drug to be used.
 You should understand the drug's benefits and side effects.
 Depending on the type of fertility drug and the dosage of the drug used, multiple births (such as twins) can occur in some women.